Slowdeb/Tryhackme/Mustacchio.md

 PATH is an environmental variable in Linux which contains all bin and sbin directories that hold all executable programs.

-So we'll create a new “tail” binary that runs “/bin/bash”, this way we can try to hijack the PATH of “tail” to a specific directory and when the SUID binary with root privileges run it will trigger our new “tail” binary.
+So we'll create a new “tail” binary that runs “/bin/bash”, this way we can try to hijack the PATH of “tail” to a specific directory.
+When the SUID binary with root privileges runs, it will trigger our new “tail” binary.

 We can use these steps: